-The Anterior Hip Replacement is an increasingly popular method of replacing a hip joint due to it’s rapid recovery.
+The Anterior Hip Replacement is an increasingly popular method of replacing a hip joint due to the benefit of not needing to cut or detach any muscle or tendon as part of the operation.

 The hip joint is a ball and socket joint, made up of the femoral head (ball) and the acetabulum of the pelvis (socket).
 During a hip replacement, the femoral head and acetabulum are replaced with a titanium femoral stem and a titanium socket for the acetabulum.
 A femoral head is then placed on the titanium stem, which is made of either chromium cobalt or ceramic, whilst a liner is placed in the acetabulum, which can be made of polyethylene plastic or ceramic.